ssbc/ssb-fixtures/README.md

 - Store other accounts with their secret too, to recover private messages
 - Run tests in CI
 - Publish first fixture in GitHub releases, from CI hopefully
+- Support `npm` and `npx` (it installs multiple versions of mock-monotonic-timestamp, messing up the mutable counter)
 - Tell what's happening, in stdout
 - Generate channel messages
 - Private threads (currently all private messages are "root")